aomader/OMPromises/README.md

 * Fully tested and documented
 * Clean interface and separation of concerns
-* Support for chaining and callbacks
+* Support for chaining and callbacks, using `then:`, `rescue:`, `fulfilled:`, `failed:` and `progressed:`, similar to most other libraries
+* Chaining blocks are protected against exceptions
+* Support for progress notifications, unlike other libraries
 * Optional support for cancellation
+* Queue based block execution if needed
 * Various combinators

 ## Installation